markusfalk/git-workflow/README.md

 456/789-sub_feature_of_a_story-markus.falk
 ```

-This schema can also be used to keep to together the changes within fron-end and back-end in case you have seperate repositiores for that.
+:information_source: When using multi repos the identifier at the start can be used to keep track of matching changes (e.g. for back-end and front-end changes in different repos for the same story).

 The **exceptions** to the rule are: